track02/FlagIt/README.md

 ## Building

-Run the firefox/chrome build scripts located inside the Builder folder, this will create a new directory with the needed files and package the contents (if web-ext is installed).
+Run the firefox/chrome build scripts located inside the Builder folder, this will create a new directory with the needed files and package the contents, web-ext is required.
+Windows only at the moment

 ## Installation